HSLUDEM/DEM_Documentation/docs/source/how_to_use_the_model/run_model.rst

 **Step 5: Retrieve Results**

-Simulation results are saved automatically to the specified output directory.
+Simulation results are saved automatically to the output directory specified in the ``simulation.yaml`` configuration file (:doc:`input_configuration`).
 See :doc:`output` for details on output files and structure.